All Episodes

 However, there is this little bitty news item here that ran in the Washington Times earlier this week.

-A government investigator found that Medicare is paying twice the amount for erection assistance devices compared to private dividers.
+A government investigator found that Medicare is paying twice the amount for erection assistance devices compared to private dividers, providers, private providers.

 Now, I realize that many of you bring your children to this program each day that are not in school because it's a learning experience.

-This next this next minute or so could be something you don't want them to hear.
+The next minute or so could be something you don't want them to hear because they could end up saying, Mommy, mommy, what, what if?

 You probably don't want to deal with it.

-So you might you might want to turn the radio down for a minute or so while I go through this.
+So you might want to turn the radio down for a minute or so while I go through this.

 I'll give you a countdown from five.